Things to do: Wildlife

 Get close to the swans

 Each lodge has its own flat-bottomed boat.
-Some autumn days are beautiful, crisp and clear that you have to get your camera out and get up close.
+On a clear day, you have to get your camera out and get up close.
 The swans are very confident and it is possible to get close up.
 The wild ducks tend to be a little more wary and up in the air before you’ve had time to get the door open.

 Things to Watch – Amazing wildlife from your Lodge

-All the lodges at the Tranquil Otter have a private deck that overlook a private lake (known as The Lough).
+All the lodges at the Tranquil Otter have a private deck that overlooks a private lake (known as The Lough).
 We are known as a Site of Specific Scientific Interest (SSSI) due to the extraordinary variety of species that can be found here throughout the year.
-The Royal Society for the Protection of Birds (RSPB) regularly surveys the area to record the bird and wildfowl activity.
+The British Trust for Ornithology count and record the wildfowl numbers at the Lough once a month and report these as Wetlands Bird Survey Count for the UK.
+The numbers for the Tranquil Otter are included as part of the Solway Estuary.

 Explore the wildlife on the Solway Coast